 Programmatic Excellence & Innovation in Learning

-- Support faculty members in building a solid understanding of the learning needs of the diverse and multicultural CSUEB student body;
+1) Develop new insights into the learning needs of the diverse and multicultural CSUEB student body

-- Encourage and strengthen the practice of scholarship of teaching and learning at CSUEB; and 4) Provide a vehicle for programmatic change within and across departments through the dissemination of innovative ideas and best practices within the CSUEB community and beyond.
+5) Provide a vehicle for programmatic change within and across departments through the dissemination of innovative ideas and promising practices within the CSUEB community

 6) Disseminate these ideas and practices to the broader academic community through scholarly papers and presentations, and

 7) Revise existing General Education coursework or create new General Education coursework for the semester system or transform large classes by incorporating innovation and high impact practices and readying them for semesters.